Updated: May 2018

 Or do you prefer a more sturdy backpack?

-The inner storage area is very very deep/wide and can handle a lot.
+The inner storage area is very deep & wide and can fit a lot of your gear in it.

 It will definitely be a great choice for weekend trips or people just wanting to have a lot of stuff with them (jacket, shoes, toiletry and more!
 Yes, it's big).